Blueberry Vanilla Chip Oatmeal Cookies

 Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2014

-Blueberry Vanilla Chip Oatmeal Cookies are exceptionally good.
-I knew I would be making plenty of cookies with cranberries this year and I didn’t want to make any more with that flavor.
+Blueberry Vanilla Chip Oatmeal Cookies are extraordinary.
+I planned on making plenty of cookies with cranberries this year for Christmas baking.
+I didn’t want to make any more with that flavor.
 So I decided to take one of my favorite recipes and turn it around a little bit.
-Instead of white chocolate chips it has vanilla chips and instead of craisins it has dried blueberries.
+Instead of white chocolate chips it has vanilla chips.
+Instead of craisins it has dried blueberries.
 The result was spectacular.

 I was busy bagging them up for the freezer when my husband said, “You’ve got to try one of these cookies.
 They’re REALLY good.”
 I knew they would be, 🙂 because I loved the original recipe.
 He was right, though, they are REALLY good!
 I also enjoyed having something a little different in the cookies and dried blueberries worked wonderfully.